Every company needs to spend money to make money. It's a cliché, but it's also undoubtedly true.

 But you also have costs that aren't so closely linked to profit.
 These operating expenses are the things that you'd probably rather not pay, but have no choice: rent, power and Internet bills, legal fees.

 These are often what we think of as "expenses," and they're usually a pain to manage.
-In this post, we're going to look at the kinds of operating costs you might have, the challenges you'll come across, and the best way to stay on top of them.
+In this post, we're going to look at the kinds of general and administrative costs your business might incur, the challenges you'll come across, and the best way to stay on top of them.

 Let's start with a clear definition of what we're talking about.